 Each lab series, such as Lab A, contains five one-hour workshops that run at the same time for five weeks.
 Lab A and all the other lab series cover the same material in the same order just at different times.
 You can attend up to five workshops without repeating material.

 How can I sign up?

+You will use Community Moodle to sign up.
+Please see above for instructions.
 Each lab time is limited to 25 seats, so sign up as early as you can to avoid disappointment.
 Seats are limited, so please only sign up for labs that you know you can attend.